-NOTE: In ZENworks Control Center, if you delete Windows devices, the devices are automatically registered again after the next refresh.
-For Linux devices, you need to manually register the device if it is deleted.
+NOTE: In ZENworks Control Center, if you delete Windows or Linux devices, the devices are automatically registered again after the next refresh.

-You cannot delete a ZENworks Primary Server from the Devices tab.
+You cannot delete a ZENworks Primary Server and Satellite Server from the Devices tab.
 If you select a Primary Server in Step 3 and click Delete, then the following error message displays: